bartszal2/data-project/README.md

-# **DATA&PROJECT**
+# **DATA and PROJECT**

-'DATA&PROJECT' is an API project that simulates working with data in a list and displaying full information about it.
+'DATA and PROJECT' is an API project that simulates working with data in a list and displaying full information about it.

 ▶️ [Live version of the project](https://bartszal2.github.io/data-project)